Kevin-Eleven/ContextHire/README.md

-# ContextHire — Redrob Senior AI Engineer Ranker
+# ContextHire — Redrob Candidate Ranker

 Ranks the top 100 of 100,000 candidate profiles against one fixed job description (**Senior AI Engineer — Founding Team, Redrob AI**) and emits a validated submission CSV with a human-readable reason for every pick.

 The dataset is **adversarial by design**: the highest-density `skills[]` arrays belong to keyword-stuffers, and ~80 "subtly impossible" honeypot profiles will disqualify a submission if more than 10% of them reach the top 100.
 So this ranker treats `skills[]` as untrusted and lets a candidate's actual **career history** carry the weight.

 ```bash
 python rank.py --candidates ./candidates.jsonl --out ./submission.csv
 ```

-Measured: **~31s wall-clock, ~55 MB peak RAM**, CPU-only, no network — well inside the 5-min / 16 GB
-budget.

 ## Approach — an explainable hybrid cascade